lsegal/yard/docs/GettingStarted.md

 two more tools allowing you to quickly view `ri`-style documentation for a specific class or method as well as an extra tool to generate UML diagrams for your code using [Graphviz][graphviz].
-An overview of these tools can be found in the {file:README.markdown README} under the Usage section.
+An overview of these tools can be found in the {file:README.md README} under the Usage section.

 <a name="extending"></a>
 Extending YARD